-refugees and citizens.
+Muir expresses the belief that "the two companies" were the refugees and citizens.
 The flight was caused by their losing heart in the midst of the battle (Life of Mahomet, vol. iii. p.
 191, note).

-(123) Victory at Badr.
+[(123)]Victory at Badr.
 See note on ver.
 113. The word translated victory here means help.
 The angels, say the commentators, did not do the fighting, but rendered miraculous assistance by warding off the blows of the enemy and by appearing to them in human form, thus working dismay in their ranks by multiplying the number of Muslims in their sight.

-(124) Three thousand angels.
-Muhammadan tradition gives numerous instances of similar interference of angels on behalf of the Mushins.
+[(124)]Three thousand angels.
+Muhammadan tradition gives numerous instances of similar interference of angels on behalf of the Muslims.
 See references at p. lxiv., Muir's Life of Mahomet, vol. i., Introduction.

-(125) Angels, distinguished.
+[(125)]Angels, distinguished.
 The word musawwamina is the same as that translated excellent horses in ver.
 14. The primary reference is to horses distinguished by white feet and a streak of white on the face, a sign of special excellence in horses.
-The pas-age may therefore mean that the angels idde on horses distinguished by the marks of excellence.
+The passage may therefore mean that the angels rode on horses distinguished by the marks of excellence.

-"The angels who as-isted the Muhammadans at Badr rode, say the commentators, on black and white horses, and had on their heads white and vellow sa-hes, the ends of which hung down between their shoulders."-Sate, Baidháwi.
+"The angels who assisted the Muhammadans at Badr rode, say the commentators, on black and white horses, and had on their heads white and yellow sashes, the ends of which hung down between their shoulders."-Sale, Baidháwi.

-(126) Good tidings.
-Muhammad very adroitly argues that the question of victory or defeat does not rest with the Mushms.
-It is God's war against the infidels, and he cannot be deteated.
-If Mushims suffer doteat, it is for their discipline, to teach them to trust God and his prophet.
+[(126)]Good tidings.
+Muhammad very adroitly argues that the question of victory or defeat does not rest with the Muslims.
+It is God's war against the infidels, and he cannot be defeated.
+If Muslims suffer defeat, it is for their discipline, to teach them to trust God and his prophet.

 The commentators tell a story to the effect that when at the battle of Badr seventy Quraish fell into the hands of the Muslims as prisoners, Muhammad advised their summary execution, but the Muslims preferred to let them go on condition of a ransom price being paid.
-Muhammad yieloed, but at the same time forefold that seventy Muslims would lose their lives in lieu of the seventy ransomed infidels.
-This prophecy was fulfilled in the defeat of Ohod. you, that your hearts might rest secure; for victory is from GOD alone, the mighty, the wise.
-(127) That he should cut off the uttermost part of the unbelievers, or cast them down, or that they should be overthrown and uusuccessful, is nothing to thee.
-(128) It is no business of thine; whether God be turned unto them, or whether he punish them; they are surely unjust doers.
-(129) To GOD belongeth whatsoever is in heaven and on earth; he spareth whom he pleaseth, and he punisheth whom he pleaseth; for GOD is merciful.
+Muhammad yielded, but at the same time foretold that seventy Muslims would lose their lives in lieu of the seventy ransomed infidels.
+This prophecy was fulfilled in the defeat of Ohod.